Karen Zito

 Principal Investigator

 I am a Professor of Neurobiology, Physiology & Behavior in the UC Davis Center for Neuroscience.
-Together with the members of my research team, I hope to better understand the molecular mechanisms that support brain plasticity during learning and how those mechanisms are altered with aging and disease.
+Together with the members of my research team, I hope to better understand the molecular mechanisms that drive brain plasticity during learning and how those mechanisms are altered with aging and disease.
 I have the privilege of teaching at many levels, both in the classroom and through mentoring students for research projects in the lab.
-I received my B.S. from Indiana University, my Ph.D. from UC Berkeley, and postdoctoral training at Cold Spring Harbor Laboratory.
-Beyond my academic pursuits, I enjoy listening to live jazz, traveling, and exploring the wilderness.
+I received my B.S. from Indiana University, Ph.D. from UC Berkeley, and postdoctoral training at Cold Spring Harbor Laboratory.
+Beyond my academic pursuits, I enjoy listening to live jazz and exploring the wilderness.

 Juan Flores